pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 using BoundaryCrossingProbabilities
 ```

 To set up the boundary crossing probability algorithm, we need to specify parameters of the diffusion process (initial position, drift, diffusion and potential), and the time interval.
-Let's take the Brownian motion example with a complex potential term.
+Let's take the Brownian motion example ($\mu \equiv 0,$ $\sigma \equiv 1$) with a complex potential term $V(t,x):= ix^2$.

 ```
 x0 = 0 # Initial condition